orkunkaraduman/p5-Object-Base/README.md

         # special attribute ':shared'
         print "\$foo is ", is_shared($foo)? "shared": "not shared", "\n";

+        # attributes can have modifiers: default, getter, setter
+        print "attr3 value ", $foo->attr3, " and stored as $attr3_val", "\n"; # prints 'attr3 value 7 and stored as 6'

         # object of derived class Bar
         my $bar = Bar->new();